jakubboucek/php-composer-consistency/README.md

 usually root directory od project.
 - **Vendor dir** - directory which contains Composer's `autoload.php` file.

-By default checker is assumes Verdor dir at `vendor/` from root dir, you can change by method `vendorDir()`.
+By default, checker is assumes Verdor dir at `vendor/` from root dir, you can change by method `vendorDir()`.

 ```php
 ComposerConsistency::rootDir(__DIR__)